 I still get tears in my eyes when I reflect on this.
 That officer DID NOT have to take time out of his day to go speak with my parents, but he did.
 I am forever grateful to him for doing this.
 Because of his kind gesture, I started to realize that I was changing; that this type of change was possible.

 My life has grown so much since that day.
 The gifts of recovery are abundant and I can honestly say I feel my Higher Power working in my life every single day.
 I have continued to change daily.
 Some change is uncomfortable, and along with it comes feelings of fear and countless tears.
 Some change is so beautiful I can hardly believe that it is happening to this once hopeless addict.

 When I came into recovery, I was an absent mother, my husband had filed divorce and I was up to my eyeballs in legal and financial consequences.
 Today, my life has been restored.
 I am a loving mother who actively participates in her daughter’s life.
 I am there to wake her up every morning and put her to bed every night.
 By the grace of God, I am still married and have a new appreciation for my husband.
 And I have finally found myself again.
 It took time, but I’ve learned to let go of the woman who went missing for all of those years.
 I am alive, I enjoy life, I laugh often and I set goals.

 I have hope!

 When I was first introduced to my friends in recovery, they told me to keep coming back and I would witness miracles all around me.
-I am so glad I stayed long enough to see those miracles; to become one of those miracles.
+I am so glad I stayed long enough to not only see those miracles, but to become one myself.